The Difference Between Dementia and Alzheimer’s

 However, the test is controversial and the results aren’t entirely reliable.
 Moreover, carrying the gene doesn’t necessarily lead to developing the disease.
 Thus, it’s good to take the test if you have a close family member with the disease or if you’re experiencing some of the signs of Alzheimer’s disease.

 As a neurocognitive disorder, Alzheimer’s disease happens when physical changes take place in the brain.
 The impairment of brain function follows the loss of connections between neurons.

-However, recent research proposed that the Alzheimer’s disease brain lesions may already be existing in midlife, although symptoms of the disease remain subtle until years later.
+However, recent research proposed that the Alzheimer’s disease brain lesions may already exist in midlife, although symptoms of the disease remain subtle until years later.
 Thus, at the time of diagnosis, the disease has already started.
-This is why the estimated time until death is as little as three years in people over 80 years old, although it can be much longer for younger people.
+This is why the estimated time until death is as little as three years in people over 80 years, although it can be much longer for younger people.